What To Pack For Galapagos: The Ideal Galapagos Packing List

 Telephoto lens for your wildlife shots

-Dry bags and ziplock bags: Bring plenty of zippable plastic bags to protect your valuables from getting wet in your day bag and for storing your liquids, and prevent any leaks from making their way into the rest of your bag.
+Ziplock bags: For the same reason as above, bring a few zippable plastic bags to protect your valuables from getting wet in your day bag, and conversely for storing your liquids to prevent any leaks from making their way into the rest of your bag.

 Flashlight: You never know when you might need one: To guide your way to your cabin at night, to find something in your bag, or even to make a midnight trip to the bathroom without disturbing your room-mates.
 Having a flashlight to hand is always handy.